 Because ducks are deviously clever, she worked out if she waited for the clutch to become 8 or so before she brooded she would be in for a long wait.
 So, with only 2 eggs in the nest she had built, she sat.
-If we came near to get the eggs, she puffed herself up and hissed.
+If I came near to get the eggs, she puffed herself up and hissed.
 Then her sister got in on the act.
 They took it in turns to sit whilst the other stretched her legs, ate and socialised, making sure there was someone guarding the nest at all times.
 The eggs became 4, then 6 then 8 in a matter of a couple days and then they both sat, side by side on the nest.
-Nobody was getting past these sentries to their potential duckings.
+Nobody was getting past these sentries to their potential ducklings.

-Yet, we still had two new ducklings, and what a treat they were to watch grow, doubling in size every day!
+Yet, I still had two new ducklings, and what a treat they were to watch grow, doubling in size every day!
 The two mothers watched over them wonderfully, protecting them from everything, including their fathers.
 Male ducks are jealous souls.
-They would try and peck the little ducklings, so we had to separate them, keeping them in another section of the duck enclosure.
+They would try and peck the little ducklings, so I had to separate them, keeping them in another section of the duck enclosure.
 They could still all see each other, but the males couldn’t get to the ducklings (or the females).

 But, the boys were very protective of their new family, marching around the enclosure during the day, quacking, quacking, quacking.
-Once the ducklings were large enough, we let the family be reunited and gave them the run of the garden.
+Once the ducklings were large enough, I let the family be reunited and gave them the run of the garden.
 It was wonderfully comical to watch them march around the garden, usually in a line, first a proud papa, then the two girls, then the two young ones and another proud paper bringing up the rear.
 The two ducklings grew into two more girls.

 It takes a duck an hour to lay an egg, so dutifully I waited and after she left her nest returned to the hedge.
 It took me quite a long time to find the nest back.
 She had covered the eggs with leaves and if I hadn’t had a good idea where to look I never would have found them.
 There were 4 eggs in her nest.
 I took 3 of them, leaving 1 so she would continue laying there and not find a new spot.
 And with it, the anticipation ‘here we go again’.